 By the end of the course we hope you’ll be able to demonstrate knowledge and confidence to work more effectively in supporting and teaching at primary level, apply the course as a tool for teaching and classroom support and demonstrate an understanding of the advice available.

-Through the first four weeks of the course you’ll have a team of experts who will guide you through the course and be on hand to help support the discussions.
+Through the initial four weeks of the course (from the 24 February until 22 March), you’ll have a team of experts who will guide you through the course and be on hand to help support the discussions.
 Meet:

-Helen Bilton your lead educator.
+Helen Bilton is the lead educator.
 Helen is Professor of Outdoor Learning, Director of Postgraduate Taught programmes and School Director of Academic Tutoring at the University of Reading.
 Helen has over 35 years of experience in teacher training and education, and support staff training.

-Helen will be joined by course mentors Sarah Dempsey, a current Masters student at the University and working part time in a primary school with year 1, and Helen Gormley, who is also a current Masters student at the University.
+Helen will be joined by course mentors Sarah Dempsey, who has just completed her Masters degree at the University and is sharing her time between year 1 and year 3 in a primary school, and Helen Gormley, who has also just completed her Masters degree at the University of Reading.

 The team will aim to answer your queries where they can but please bear in mind, they will not be able to respond to every post.
 Don’t let that stop you from asking questions and sharing your experiences though, as you may find that together with other learners, you may be able to help one another out.